Monday, 18 May 2015

 What our supporters say

-Below: As part of a project funded by The National Lotteries Awards for All, Juno Enterprise produced foraging bags for children's environmental learning activities;
+Below: As part of a project funded by The National Lotteries Awards for All, Juno Enterprise produced foraging bags for children's environmental learning activities.

-Above: Andrea Wright at Woodborough Preschool.
 Cindy Bamford, children's activity leader thanked us for supporting Woodborough Preschool: “it has enabled us to purchase thermal socks and warm waterproof gloves (see below) which will allow the children to experience and hopefully learn to appreciate nature all year round.
 The children are really happy learning and having fun in their natural environment.
 The gloves and socks are keeping the children lovely and warm. “

 Significant support has been given to the SEND project, it is open to young people aged 14 – 17 and is based at the Greenway Community & Training Centre (below) in the Sneinton area of Nottingham.
 The areas population has a high proportion people from new and emerging communities, in particular from the Czech Roma community.
-Moon Cavanagh a director of SEND said: “thank you once again for supporting the work we do at SEND, it really is most appreciated".

 Friday, 15 May 2015

 We continue to work on a range of key adoption initiatives; supporting charities and peer groups for families with adopted children within the domestic and international adoption communities.
 We are working in partnership to develop a training unit on trans racial adoption.
 We have cooperated with a small group to lobby Central Government to expand the number of adopted children covered by the Virtual schools and virtual heads to make the service more diverse and inclusive.
 We have extended our resource on attachment parenting and PACE parenting (playfulness, acceptance, curiosity and empathy) creating information tools that encourage positive family relationships.
-We are promoting awareness of fetal alcohol spectrum disorders.
+We are promoting awareness of foetal alcohol spectrum disorders.

-We were given the nice forest craft snowman (below) as a "thank you" for helping with a winter woodland celebration at Little Adventurers Forest School.
+Our cultural learning interventions can have a positive social impact and increase attainment and self esteem in hard to reach learners.
+We were given the nice forest craft snowman (below) as a "thank you" for helping with a winter solstice woodland celebration at Little Adventurers Forest School.
 Activities included burning a camp fire yule wishing log and making evergreen woodland garlands.

 Great things happen in our trials garden, including growing heritage vegetables from seed.
 These are delivered to preschool children’s educational gardens, mental health initiatives & other community organisations and supporters.

-Our wellbeing work has been showcased widely.
-We were delighted that One East Midlands chose us as the subject for a Case Study and target for promotion.
+Our wellbeing work has been showcased widely We were delighted that One East Midlands chose us as the subject for a Case Study and target for promotion.
 The Case Study can be viewed on the One East Midlands website.
 Bricks and Bread, the sustainable hub project based in London, has chosen us as “hub member of the day” “in recognition of (our) hard work and support”, we feature on the “bread line” website.

-Our Learning Community Groups, bring togeather people from all ages, walks of life and abilities.
+Our Learning Community Groups, bring together people from all ages, walks of life and abilities.
 They are emotionally, intellectually, and aesthetically engaged in learning, exploring issues, research, solving problems, creating products, and defining & creating meaning and carrying out beneficial actions.
 Participants & supporters contribute & participate as much or as little as suits them.
 They are drawn from local communities (rural or urban), global communities, communities of interest, formal and informal communities, specialist and sectoral communities, social space and social media communities, learners, volunteers, activists for positive benefit and supporters.
 Collaboration, consultation and communication are vital tools to meet our learning objectives.
-Building leadership helps bring togeather people with diverse characteristics who share affiliation, social ties and common perspectives to engage in joint action for the benefit of the community.
-We work with groups that our own organisation has brought togeather and built up, some over many years.
+Building leadership helps bring together people with diverse characteristics who share affiliation, social ties and common perspectives to engage in joint action for the benefit of the community.
+We work with groups that our own organisation has brought together and built up, some over many years.
 We also work cooperatively with independent groups by request.
 We do not fund independent groups but we work with them providing expertise, learning, resources and events and facilitating opportunities.

-we help with shelter building and story-telling activities for preschool children, including: brewing up hot chocolate, hammering with wooden mallets, tying ropes, telling stories, practicing communication & teamwork skills & getting lots of fresh air.
+We help with shelter building and story-telling activities for preschool children, including: brewing up hot chocolate, hammering with wooden mallets, tying ropes, telling stories, practicing communication & teamwork skills & getting lots of fresh air.
 We have provided all weather clothing to preschool groups and outdoor equipment.

 In our outdoor activities, we often make time to watching the clouds.
 Watching slow drifting or fast scudding clouds, we can release anxieties, let them be taken by the clouds as we stay grounded here in a liberated reality.
 The clouds evolve, shapes and colours change as we watch as our worries can disperse our feelings change, responsive to conditions.
 Nature is not stagnant; it is a living whole.
 Water in all its forms, clouds & ice are fluid & have often been linked to changing human emotions.
 Water cleanses our body & quenches our thirst, it can calm our emotions.
 Come from a hot field to the bank of a woodland stream on a summer’s day and our emotions respond to the change.
 We try to be aware of the interconnectedness of ourselves with our living, changing natural world & seek in it (mentally or physically) what we find calming, joyful & beneficial.